 A sampling of Jill’s other starring stage roles includes Antigone in the Jean Anouilh adaptation of the eponymous classic and as Jill Tanner in the quirky comedy, Butterflies Are Free.
 The latter role solidified her affection for humor.

-Fast forward past a variety of other Melody-driven projects and you will come to her latest effort, a TV series she created while enduring two weeks of COVID quarantine in Israel while waiting to work on an indie film.
+Fast forward past a variety of other Melody-driven projects and you will come to a recent effort, a TV movie she created while enduring two weeks of COVID quarantine in Israel while waiting to work on an indie film.

-Called “Just My Type,” the episodic comedy is “best described as ‘30 Rock’ meets ‘The Office,’” she said.
-Her company, Punch Line Productions, created the program and is talking with top network execs about scheduling a broadcast time.
+Called “Just My Type,” the comedy is “best described as ‘30 Rock’ meets ‘The Office,’” she said.
+Her company, Punch Line Productions, created the film which was released in the Spring of 2023 on Amazon, Tubi, Google Play and YouTube Movies.

 "Just my Type,” she said, “portrays the hilarious antics that happen behind the scenes at a fictitious Miami television station” where a variety show is being produced.
-It was filmed entirely in Fort Lauderdale using a bevy of local actors and tech folks.
+It was filmed in Fort Lauderdale and Boca Raton using a bevy of local actors and tech folks.

 Jill hatched the idea of “Just My Type” during the pandemic.
-“While visiting family in Israel, I was awaiting both the birth of my fifth grandchild and preparing to work in an Israeli short film, I was required to quarantine for two weeks.”
+“While in Israel, I was preparing to perform in an Israeli film and I was required to quarantine for two weeks.”
 She made good use of potential downtime by “writing every day.”

-“When the Israeli film project began, I met a group of private film investors on set, pitched the idea and secured funding for the series.”
-Jill is delighted that “the show employs so many talented local Florida performers as well as a stellar crew.
-Many have experienced long- or short-term unemployment because of COVID.”
+“When the Israeli film project began, I met a group of private film investors on set, pitched the idea and secured funding for the movie.”
+Jill is delighted that “Just My Type" employed so many talented local Florida performers as well as a stellar crew.
+Many had experienced long- or short-term unemployment because of COVID.”

-“Shooting the show during the pandemic has been quite a challenge.
-However, our COVID compliance officer keeps everyone safe on set by ensuring PCR tests are taken on time, and masks are worn up until we call ‘action.’”
+“Shooting the show during the pandemic was quite a challenge.
+However, our COVID compliance officer kept everyone safe on set by ensuring PCR tests were taken on time, and masks are worn up until we called ‘action.’”

 “But make no mistake, shooting a comedy is always fun.
 We do not let anything stand in the way of the creative process.
 We need more interesting film projects to be shot in Florida, especially comedies, and I am proud to bolster that process.”

-Jill is creator, writer, showrunner – and more — for “Just My Type,"
+Jill is the creator, writer, co director – and more — for “Just My Type,"

-With an ensemble of idiosyncratic characters, the show features Jill as Pat, the senior writer, “a quirky, motorcycle-riding, Emmy winner, who has seen and done it all.”
+With an ensemble of idiosyncratic characters, the show features Jill as Pat Walker, the head writer, “a quirky, motorcycle-riding, Emmy winner, who has seen and done it all.”